eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 [Certificates for Transport Layer Security](connectivity-tls-certificates.html) for how to set it up.

-Here is an example MQTT connection that checks the broker certificate and authenticates by a client certificate.
+Here is an example MQTT connection, which checks the broker certificate and authenticates by a client certificate.

 ```json
 {